EU slaps sanctions on China for abuses against Uyghurs | DW | 22.03.2021

 The European Union agreed on Monday to sanction China for human rights abuses against the Uyghurs at a foreign ministers meeting Monday in Brussels.

-Four regional party representatives, as well as an organization from Xinjiang province, were added to the EU sanctions list, with their names published in the EU Official Journal.
+Four regional and party representatives, as well as a construction firm from Xinjiang province, were added to the EU sanctions list, with their names published in the EU Official Journal.

 The EU has not issued punitive sanctions on China for human rights abuses since the Tiananmen Square massacre in 1989.